morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 <h1>Decision Trees, Random Forest and Multinomial Logistic Regression</h1>
 After aggregating all these data, we will use a training data set to create predictive models using classification algorithms (supervised learning).
 And then we will involve predictions for the activity performed by users.
-Here we have chosen the implementation of the Random Forest, Gradient-Boosted Trees and Multinomial Logistic Regression algorithms using MLlib.
+Here are the implementation of the Random Forest, Gradient-Boosted Trees and Multinomial Logistic Regression methods using [MLlib](https://spark.apache.org/docs/1.3.0/mllib-guide.html), the Spark’s scalable machine learning library.

+The algorithms are applyied on 4 classes : Jogging, Walking, Standing and Sitting.

 Here below the code which shows how to load our dataset, split it into trainData and testData.